-- Effective retroactive to January 1, 2008, prosthetic wigs shall be a covered basic medical benefit and shall be reimbursed up to a lifetime maximum of \$1,500 not subject to deductible or co-insurance. - Effective July 1, 2008, or as soon as thereafter practicable, the Empire Plan medical carrier shall contract with Diabetes Education Centers accredited by the American Diabetes Education Recognition Program. - Effective January 1, 2009, the Complementary and Alternative Medicine Program will be discontinued. - Effective July 1, 2008, the lifetime maximum for travel and lodging expenses for the CRS program is eliminated. - Effective July 1, 2008, an annual diabetic shoe benefit will be available through the Home Care Advocacy Program under the medical carrier as follows:
+• Prosthetic wigs shall be a covered basic medical benefit and shall be reimbursed up to a lifetime maximum of \$1500 not subject to deductible or coinsurance.

+• The Empire Plan medical carrier shall contract with Diabetes Education Centers accredited by the American Diabetes Education Recognition Program.

+• The lifetime maximum for travel and lodging expenses for the CRS program is eliminated.

+• An annual diabetic shoe benefit will be available through the Home Care Advocacy Program under the medical carrier as follows:

-- Network Coverage: Benefits paid at 100 percent with no out-of-pocket cost up to a \$500 maximum per year. - Non-network Coverage: For diabetic shoes obtained other than through the HCAP Program, reimbursement will be made under the basic medical component of the Empire Plan, subject to deductible and the remainder paid at 75 percent of the network allowance up to a maximum of \$500.
+Network Coverage-benefits paid at 100% with no out-of-pocket cost up to a \$500 maximum per year.

+- Non-network Coverage-For diabetic shoes obtained other than through the HCAP Program, reimbursement will be made under the basic medical component of the Empire Plan, subject to deductible and the remainder paid at 75% of the network allowance up to a maximum of \$500.